Sabre (travel reservation system): Manual airline reservations: Sell and report

-American Airlines had already attacked the problem to some degree, and was in the process of introducing their new Magnetronic Reservisor, an electromechanical computer, in 1952 to replace the card files.
-This computer consisted of a single magnetic drum, each memory location holding the number of seats left on a particular flight.
-Using this system, a large number of operators could access information simultaneously, so the ticket agents could be told via phone if a seat was available.
-On the downside, a staff member was needed at each end of the phone line, and handling the ticket took considerable effort and filing.
-Something much more highly automated was needed if American Airlines was going to enter the jet age, booking many times more seats.
+By 1952, American had already started to introduce the new Magnetronic Reservisor, an electromechanical computer, to automate its sell and report reservation process.
+This computer consisted of a single magnetic drum, in which each memory location held the number of seats left on a particular flight.
+Using this system, a large number of operators could access information simultaneously, so a booking agent could tell a sales agent immediately via phone if a seat was available.
+But the downside was that a human agent was still needed at each end of the phone line, and actually recording and issuing the ticket still required considerable manual effort by the booking agent.
+Something much more highly automated was needed if American Airlines was going to enter the jet age, booking many times more seats on larger jet airliners.